 Did you know six simple ingredients can put a smile on your child’s face?
 Break out your flour, baking powder, salt, oil, milk and eggs and whip up these ordinary waffles to create an extraordinary breakfast.
 It’s not cereal and milk again.
 It’s waffles, “convenience style.”
 And I’ll show you how.

 I start by combining the flour, baking powder and salt in a bowl.
 Like I do with every recipe, I double it to have these conveniently frozen ready for an ordinary weekday breakfast.
-I like to use a whisk to combine the dry ingredients in a large mixing bowl (sorry no picture-just imagine using your whisk to stir your dry ingredients).
+I like to use a whisk to combine the dry ingredients in a large mixing bowl.

 Then I stir together eggs, milk and oil.
 I use a kitchen fork to first whip the eggs and then I add the milk and oil.